-Your homeowner policy will include a type of coverage referred to as Loss of Use or Additional Living Expense.
+Your homeowner's policy will include a type of coverage referred to as Loss of Use or Additional Living Expenses.
 This form of coverage applies to additional living expenses that you incur because your home is not habitable after damage from a covered peril.
 Examples of expenses that might be covered include relocation costs, storage expenses, furniture rental and the cost to install utilities at a temporary location.
 This form of coverage will also apply to amounts you pay for housing, food and transportation above what you would have paid if the damage had not occurred.

 Although hurricanes can cripple businesses, insurance companies have emergency disaster plans, so you should not have to endure long delays when communicating with your insurance company.
 If this happens, contact an experienced hurricane insurance claims lawyer.